kontax/offside-trap/Process.md

 - Don't know how to deal with PIE
 - Only works for 64 bit files
 - Problem finding spec for specific environments
+- Finding and modifying all address references when adding segments/sections
+- Not sure what p_align needs to be

 ## Packer